cosinekitty/sapphire/Glee.md

 * Cantaloupe for $C$.
 (This mode is boring, but kept for backward compatibility.)
 * Elderberry for $E$.

+The selected parameter A, B, C, or E appears on top of the CHAOS knob.

 When loading patches that were made before Glee supported chaos modes, Glee preserves backward compatibility by using Cantalope mode.